Miriam Odemba: Miss Earth 2008

-Upon a while, Miriam has just Unveiled the event, dubbed “Sauti ya Mitindo” (Voice of Fashion), which drew a dynamic mix of Tanzania’s fashion veterans and rising stars, sparking important conversations on how the industry can grow sustainably and inclusively.
+Miriam has just unveiled the event, dubbed “Sauti ya Mitindo” (Voice of Fashion), which drew a dynamic mix of Tanzania's fashion veterans and rising stars, sparking conversations on how the industry can grow sustainably and inclusively.

-The event, premiered on 9^{th} August 2025, made a platform that celebrates beauty, develops fashion, and promotes African heritage globally. among all, beneficiaries are local Tanzanian Models, designers, emerging talents, students, experts and professionals, entrepreneurs, journalists, and other stakeholders in fashion, beauty, and creativity in the country.
+The event, premiered on 9 August 2025, made a platform that celebrates beauty, develops fashion, and promotes African heritage globally. among all, beneficiaries are local Tanzanian Models, designers, emerging talents, students, experts and professionals, entrepreneurs, journalists, and other stakeholders in fashion, beauty, and creativity in the country.

-Miriam Odemba’s Sauti ya Mitindo has been prescribed as a movement, redefining Tanzanian fashion’s future with style, heart, and unwavering vision.
+Miriam Odemba's Sauti ya Mitindo has been prescribed as a movement, redefining Tanzanian fashion’s future with style, heart, and unwavering vision.